vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 2 - Cassandra

-In this section I explored working with the Cassandra database technology.
+In this section, I explored working with the Cassandra database technology.

 Apache Cassandra is a widely used columnar kind of NoSQL database technology.